-ENGLISH IV (H) GRADE 12 1 credit
+ENGLISH IV (H)

-This is a reading and writing intensive course that will prepare students for the challenges on the collegiate level.
+Course #3141 This is a reading and writing intensive course that will prepare students for the challenges on the collegiate level.
 The assignments and expectations will focus heavily on the analytical approach to understanding.
 Frequent writing assignments are required, along with the completion of independent reading assignments.
 Assignments are expected to be completed at a high level of competency and expected to consist of independent thoughts and views.

-ENGLISH IV (CP) GRADE 12 .5/.5 credit

-Students will select from two of the following semester elective courses (eligible courses marked with an asterisk\) - one fall course and one spring course - to meet the requirement for one credit in English IV.
+GRADE 12 ENGLISH IV (CP) .5/.5 credit Students will select from two of the following semester elective courses (eligible courses marked with an asterisk) - one fall course and one spring course - to meet the requirement for one credit in English IV.